grafana/grafana/docs/sources/alerting/fundamentals/notifications.md

 ---
 aliases:
   - /docs/grafana/latest/alerting/notifications/
-  - /docs/grafana/latest/alerting/contact-points/
-  - /docs/grafana/latest/alerting/unified-alerting/contact-points/
-  - /docs/grafana/latest/alerting/fundamentals/contact-points/contact-point-types/
-description: Create or edit contact point
+description: Notifications
 keywords:
   - grafana
   - alerting
-  - guide
-  - contact point
+  - alertmanager
-  - notification channel
+  - notification policies
+  - contact points
-  - create
+  - silences
 title: Notifications
 weight: 410
 ---

 # Notifications

-Notifications are sent when an alert is firing or has been resolved.
-You use notification policies to configure how and where a notification is sent; how often a notification should be sent; and whether alerts should all be sent in the same notification, sent in grouped notifications based on a set of labels, or as separate notifications.
+Grafana uses Alertmanagers to send notifications for firing and resolved alerts.
+Grafana has its own Alertmanager, referred to as "Grafana" in the user interface, but also supports sending notifications from other Alertmanagers too, such as the [Prometheus Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/).
+The Grafana Alertmanager uses notification policies and contact points to configure how and where a notification is sent; how often a notification should be sent; and whether alerts should all be sent in the same notification, sent in grouped notifications based on a set of labels, or as separate notifications.

 ## Notification policies